JSv4/BotsOnRails/docs/resumable_workflows.md

 interaction.
 The `wait_for_approval` mechanism allows you to designate any node as a pause point, and `run_from_step` allows you to resume from that point once human input is provided.

-You can also see how the execution state could be easily persisted to disk and then resumed later... we call path.model_dump()
+You can also see how the execution state could be easily persisted to disk and then resumed later... the `ExecutionPath` obj instance is a Pydantic model, so we can dump the model out to disk, serialize it, store it, and **return to execution at any arbitrary point in time.**